carriH/My-Notes/README.md

 Version 2.1.1:

 - Stylesheet refactored.
 Now it won´t affect the page.
+- Fixed an issue with the media notes.
 - Config page refactored.
 - Added shortcuts and the feature to customize them.